SchroeterJulien/MIDL-2022-Segmentation-Consistent-Lesion-Counting/README.md

 ### Experiments

-For reproducibility purposes, the full code for the experiment section will be release on *December 29th* (in agreement with the creators of the pipeline).
+For reproducibility purposes, the full code for the experiment section is located in the ```code``` folder (released in agreement with the pipeline creators).
+See the README in ```code/pvg-pipeline/``` for a detailed description of usage.